DivakarSS/Grootan/README.md

 Technologies used:  HTML, CSS, JS, Bootstrap

-•	On our index page, we give Signup page and Sign-in page as dummy
+•	On our index page, we give Signup page and Sign-in page as dummy (we need not to enter the details in signup and signin page).

 •	Once you clicked a signup button it will automatically get to the sign-in page.
 You have to click the sign-in button, it will redirect to the home page.